Stadio Nicola Ceravolo: Early years (1919–1970)

-In 1927 the Fascist Catanzaro Sports Union (a partnership born of the merger between Scalfaro and Braccini), chaired by Enrico Talamo, was included in the regional Third Division championship (comparable to the current Serie D), thus marking the entrance of the Catanzaro football in the national sports area.
+In 1927, the Fascist Catanzaro Sports Union (a partnership born of the merger between Scalfaro and Braccini), chaired by Enrico Talamo, was included in the regional Third Division championship (comparable to the current Serie D), thus marking the entrance of the Catanzaro football in the national sports area.

-This event suggests to the military and civil authorities of the time, to regulate the use of the structure through a concession to the Municipality of Catanzaro.
+This event suggested the military and civil authorities of the time, to regulate the use of the structure through a concession to the Municipality of Catanzaro.

-In the following years the plant was renamed "Stadio Comunale" and, under the presidency of Aldo Ferrara (1950–1958), it was equipped with a functional and comfortable staircase (the Distinti), built on the old "lawn", with underlying showers, press room and warehouse.
+In the following years, the plant was renamed "Stadio Comunale" and under the presidency of Aldo Ferrara (1950–1958), it was equipped with a functional and comfortable staircase (the Distinti), built on the old "lawn", with underlying showers, press room and warehouse.

-To the restyling for Serie A to the proposal for the new stadium (1971–2006)
+Renovation and proposal for a new stadium (1971–2006)

 The first major and radical restructuring took place in the summer of 1971.
-The US Catanzaro has just won its first historical promotion in Serie A and the Municipality decides to build a covered grandstand, to extend the curves and to add a press room to the summit of the distinguished sector, which make the complex suitable for the contest of the prestigious tournament.
-The works are completed on 16 October 1971 and at the end of the make-up the stadium will have a capacity, never officially determined, of around 20,000 seats.
+The US Catanzaro had just won its first historical promotion in Serie A and the municipality built a covered grandstand, to extend the curves and to add a press room to the summit of the distinguished sector, which would make the complex suitable for the contest of the prestigious tournament.
+The works were completed on 16 October 1971 and at the end of the renovation, the stadium had a capacity, though never officially determined, of around 20,000 seats.

 Further changes are made under the "Di Marzio" era.
 The Neapolitan coach convinces the Municipality to build further steps on existing ones, thus managing to bring the total capacity to 30,000 seats.
 These changes make the "Military" one of the largest stadiums in Southern Italy, despite the fact that the plant is not in compliance with the regulations of the time.

 In 1989 the stadium was dedicated to Nicola Ceravolo, in recognition of fifty years of fervent and passionate activity for sport and for Catanzaro.

-A monument will be dedicated to the Giallorossi president at the entrance to the "West Bend" sector next to a sea pine that dominates the curve.
+A monument will be dedicated to the Giallorossi president at the entrance to the "West Bend" sector, next to a sea pine that dominates the curve.

-In 1996 the "West Bend", a sector populated by the hottest fringe of Catanzaro fans, was named after Massimo Capraro, a young ultras who died prematurely in a tragic car accident.
+In 1996 the "West Bend", a sector populated by the hottest fringe of Catanzaro fans, was named after Massimo Capraro, a young ultra who died prematurely in a tragic car accident.

 In 1998 the Municipality of Catanzaro was forced to perform various jobs to adapt the sports facility to the new regulations; among the innovations are replaced the old iron nets of Tribuna and Distinti with modern shatterproof glass.